L4z3x/mal-cli/README.md

 A terminal interface for the official [myanimelist](https://myanimelist.net/) api written in rust.

 forked from [SaeedAnas/mal-cli](https://github.com/SaeedAnas/mal-cli) (last commit 5 years ago)
+## Note: for rendering images use a gpu-enhanced terminal like kitty, and for windows use windows terminal >1.22
 # HOW IT LOOKS
 ## Detail page
 ![detail](./assets/mal-tui-manga-details-page.png)